All Episodes

 All right.

-If you're in a startup business, you own a local bakery, you better vote Republicans.
+If you're in a startup business, you own a local bakery, you better vote Republican.

-If you're dirt poor, you should vote Republican because you if the currency's inflated and you don't have any assets in the market or any any uh resources in the market, then you're screwed because you just lose buying power.
+If you're dirt poor, you should vote Republican because if the currency's inflated and you don't have any assets in the market or any resources in the market, then you're screwed because you just lose buying power.

-And I actually I think that's what happened to the to the black community in America that put them over the edge from the nuclear family very Christian values to this crime-written situation that we're in now.
+And I actually, I think that's what happened to the black community in America that put them over the edge from the nuclear family, very Christian values to this crime-britten situation that we're in now.

-I think it was inflation in the 70s because when you when you're on the edge of getting by and your the value of everything you own drops 10 percent, that's when bad things start to happen in your community.
+I think it was inflation in the 70s because when you're on the edge of getting by and the value of everything you own drops 10%, that's when bad things start to happen in your community.

-Now, I I believe I was talking to Alan about it yesterday, or I was talking, I could have just been talking to my neighbor because I talk a lot, as you could probably tell.
+I could have just been talking to my neighbor because I talk a lot, as you can probably tell.

-Um, I like talking and uh I like I like discussing things.
+I like talking and I like discussing things.

-So when uh the dollar crack, I didn't see I didn't know in 2008, 2009 that there was uh an economic issue.
+So when the dollar crack, I didn't see, I didn't know in 2008, 2009 that there was an economic issue.

 I had no idea.